eryalee/ctags_and_vim_plugin/README.md

 ctags and vim
 ===

-Download the files and unzip them into ~/
+Download the files and copy them into ~/

 vimrc installation